dorontal/consciousness/README.md

 # consciousness/README.md

-This repository contains Doron Tal's thoughts toward a theory of consciousness.
+This repository contains thoughts toward a theory of consciousness.

 For a start, all thoughts, ideas, arguments are to be written in this file.
 If need be, this file will be forked off into other files and